Tranzakt/Visual-Laravel/DEV-ENVT.md

 ## Dev Container Background

-By creating a directory and file `.devcontainer\devcontaner.json` in the project root directory, you indicate to VSCode that you want the project to use a devcontainer to provide background services.
+By creating a directory and file `.devcontainer\devcontainer.json` in the project root directory, you indicate to VSCode that you want the project to use a devcontainer to provide background services.

-The devcontainer.json describes either a single primary container, or points to a Docker Componse file to describe the primary container plus a collection of additional service containers.
+The devcontainer.json describes either a single primary container, or points to a Docker Compose file to describe the primary container plus a collection of additional service containers.

 The primary container contains a copy of the project directories